zouge666/02806-group28.github.io/index.md

 ## Part I: Story Prelude – “The Hidden Truths” of the World Cup?

 Every four years, as the FIFA World Cup takes center stage, whispers and "unwritten rules" begin circulating among fans.
-These rumors, myths, and superstitions may not be scientific—but they're amusing, emotional, and often oddly persistent.
+These rumors, myths, and superstitions may not be scientific, but they're amusing, emotional, and often oddly persistent.

 We’ve handpicked some of the most viral World Cup gossips for you.
 **How many have you heard before?**